dssg/mlforpublicpolicylab/project.md

 ## 3. Weekly progress updates

-Short update assignments, generally due Monday, that guide the Wednesday check-in discussions.
+Short update assignments, generally due Wednesday, that guide the Friday check-in discussions.
 These typically take the form of filling results or modeling details into a handful of template slides.
 Over the semester these build up the technical core of the project:

 - **Analytical formulation, baselines, and cohort/label queries** (week 6)
 - **Modeling plan and temporal validation configuration** (week 8) — how the scope in your proposal is formulated as an ML problem, and the elements of the pipeline your group will build